Cloud-Recon/Azure-Blog/_drafts/azure-route-server.md

 Then you land in Azure and discover you need to build **User Defined Routes (UDRs)** for what feels like… everything.

-1. If you want traffic from a spoke to reach your firewall, UDR.
+1. If you want traffic from a spoke to reach your firewall = UDR.
-2. If you want to steer traffic through a NVA, UDR.
+2. If you want to steer traffic through a NVA = UDR.
-3. If you want to override a default internet route, UDR.
+3. If you want to override a default internet route = UDR.
-4. If you want to peer a VNet and keep it secure, UDR.
+4. If you want to peer a VNet and keep it secure = UDR.
 5. If you're using Virtual WAN or ExpressRoute or Private Link, guess what...UDR!!!

 At first glance, it feels like we’ve gone backwards.
 All this software-defined magic and we’re still **hand-crafting route tables like it’s 2005.** But there are good reasons for it, and understanding them is the key to designing Azure networks properly.